+The Planet Waves Humidipak Guitar Humidifier fits inside your sound hole[/caption] They also last around 2-4 months, at which point they go hard letting you know its time to replace them with the Planet Waves Humidipak refill packets.
 Again, they work in conjunction with your guitar case, so make sure you store your guitar in its case when you’re not using it and your humidifier will work perfectly, keeping your guitar at the optimal level.
 Easily the best guitar case humidifier on the market today.

 If you’ve got an electric guitar, or even an acoustic and you want to be kept in the loop as to whether your guitar is being stored in an optimal environment then you need the Planet Waves Humiditrak Humidity Monitor.